-Answer: You are legally required to carry your green card with you if you are age 18 or older.
-Section 264(e) of the Immigration and Nationality Act (INA) states that all permanent residents must have “at all times” official evidence of permanent resident status.
+Permanent residents are legally required to carry their green card with them if age 18 or older.
+The Immigration and Nationality Act (§264(e)) states that all permanent residents must have “at all times” official evidence of permanent resident status.
 A photocopy is not acceptable.
 If found guilty of this misdemeanor, the penalty set by law is a fine of up to $100 and up to 30 days in jail.

 Consequences of Not Carrying a Valid Green Card

 The reality is that it’s unlikely that you’ll be ever be stopped and arrested for failing to carry your green card.
 But before you decide to leave the house without your green card, consider the consequences.
 There have been cases where permanent residents were detained or arrested during workplace enforcement actions for not having their green card on them.
 If you are traveling abroad, you absolutely must take your green card to ensure safe reentry to the United States.